 - be a strong and fair regulator

 - be an active regulator

-- · create incentives for regulated businesses to provide value to customers
+- create incentives for regulated businesses to provide value to customers

 - deliver value to Victorian consumers.

-This strategy outlines how we will deliver better essential services for Victorian communities and continue to promote their long-term interests.
-It has a medium-term outlook covering a rolling three-year period and is refreshed annually to reflect changes in government and commission priorities.
+This strategy outlines how, in the medium term, we will deliver better essential services for Victorian communities and continue to promote their long-term interests.